guidobouman/thesis/Documents/ResearchPlan/Research plan general.markdown

 * What is the current status of communication & information exchange between the human brain and the internet?
 * What innovations are there in the field of digital communication and storage structures which would fit the needs of the human brain?

 ### Type of research
-The type of the research is a research by design.
+The type of this research is constructive research, which means we’re going to find a solution to a problem.

 ## Sub questions